whitneykrape/Triple-Optimum/README.md

 Initial blocks:
 1. Refactored inital block will move from card style to a Wood Block mimic.
 2. Second block will be a "signature" style block overlaying on an image or background.
+3. As looking at adding better UI to blocks overall and an improved Image block.